 The method described in this Facebook post doesn’t seem to provide any advantage to a would-be robber.
 The scenario imagined above involves a thief’s standing outside of a locked door and waiting for it to be unlocked before barging in — but hanging around the porch of a house waiting some indeterminate amount of time for the door to be unlocked is an awfully conspicuous and inefficient break-in method, and it isn’t much facilitated by the use of a rubber band (since the would-be thief could simply hold the latch handle down with his thumb instead).
 And how is this method any easier or faster or more furtive than just knocking on the door and pushing it wide open once the resident answers it?

 Kim’s post also claimed that this style of home invasion has been “happening all of a sudden,” but we were unable to uncover any news reports involving a similar scheme.
 While a specific location wasn’t mentioned in the original message (which was shared more than 100,000 times within a few days of its initial posting) Kim’s response in the comments section mentioned Tatum, Texas, and stated that this was also happening in Bossier, Louisiana:

-While we’ve reached out to Kim Fleming Cernigliaro (as well as the aforementioned police departments) for more information, it appears that this Facebook message may be employing a fictional scenario in order to spread a general message encouraging caution when opening doors to strangers.
+We reached out to Kim Fleming Cernigliaro (as well as the aforementioned police departments) for more information with no response, but it appears that this Facebook message employed a fictional scenario in order to spread a general message encouraging caution when opening doors to strangers.